-- On Mac OS, install Homebrew, then run
+- Install Tippecanoe using the command line.
+First, install Homebrew, then run

 brew install tippecanoe.

-- If you want to set the minimum zoom to 2 and maximum zoom to 7, the command would look something like this:
+- Create your tileset using Tippecanoe’s zoom level options.
+For example, to set the minimum zoom to 2 and maximum zoom to 7, the command would look something like this:

 tippecanoe -o geography_regions.mbtiles -Z 2 -z 7 Documents/geography_regions.geojson